 About Washington Performing Arts

-For nearly 50 years, Washington Performing Arts has created profound opportunities for connecting the community to artists, in both education and performance.
+For 50 years, Washington Performing Arts has created profound opportunities for connecting the community to artists, in both education and performance.
 Through live events in venues that span the landscape of the D.C. metropolitan area, the careers of emerging artists are guided, and established artists who have a close relationship with local audiences are invited to return.
 In this way, the space between artists and audiences is eliminated, so that all may share life-long opportunities to deepen their cultural knowledge, enrich their lives, and expand their understanding and compassion for the world through the universal language of the arts.

 Washington Performing Arts is one of the leading presenters in the nation.
 The organization’s inherent belief in the complete spectrum of the arts is revealed in performances of the highest quality, including classical music, jazz, gospel, contemporary dance, international music and art forms, and works that bend genres in provocative ways.
 The commissioning of world premieres on local stages to support artists’ creativity is critical to the mission of Washington Performing Arts.
 Dynamic education programs in the schools and beyond are a hallmark of the institution.
 Set in the nation’s capital and reflecting a population that hails from around the globe, these abundant offerings both ground us in the great heritages of the world, and allow our imaginations to fly, evoking fresh perspectives on life.